altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~The eye scowled at her~
 "NULL::Your antics will not be tolerated."
 *The two tongues slammed together*
-~Robert and Alice felt the impact into each other~ ~When the tongues parted there was only one~ 'AG__RG::What happened?'
+~Robert and Alice felt the impact into each other.
+When the tongues parted there was only one~ 'AG__RG::What happened?'
 ~That wasn't his thought, the voice was wrong~ "RG::Alice?"